koeves/koeves.github.io/blog/docker-bash.md

 title: Interactive Bash session with Docker on Mac
 ---

-1. Install and run Docker Desktop [here](https://docs.docker.com/docker-for-mac/install/).
+1. Install and run Docker Desktop from [here](https://docs.docker.com/docker-for-mac/install/).

 2. In the Terminal `cd` to working directory